The Connoquenessing Valley Regional Emergency

 Vision:

-management seeks to promote safer, less vulnerable communities with the
+“Emergency management seeks to promote safer, less vulnerable

 Mission: